cirruslabs/cirrus-ci-docs/docs/examples.md

 ```

 Please make sure you are running Gradle commands with `--build-cache` flag or have `org.gradle.caching` enabled in `gradle.properties` file.
-Here is an example of `gradle.properties` file that we use internally for all Gradle projects:
+Here is an example of a `gradle.properties` file that we use internally for all Gradle projects:

 ```properties
 org.gradle.daemon=true